15 ways to grow your photography business during quiet spells

 13) GET STUCK INTO SOME MARKETING

 Business might be quiet now, but some well-chosen marketing activities will ensure that things pick up again as soon as possible.
 I’ve got lots of free resources on marketing – a blog post on Fear Of Marketing: Self-limiting Beliefs and How To Overcome Them, as well as a free pdf 20 Marketing Ideas for Photographers.
-If you want step-by-step guidance on creating your own personalised marketing strategy and implementing some crucial marketing systems, I’ve developed the Marketing Toolkit to lead you through the whole process.
+If you want step-by-step guidance on creating your own personalised marketing strategy and implementing some crucial marketing systems, The Shutterhood has heaps of resources to help you do this.

 14) HONE YOUR EDITING SKILLS